bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 # Marketplace
-Learn how to write a simple marketplace with Python microservices and a VueJS web application.
+A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS web application.

 ## Goal

+In this tutorial we are going to demonstrate how to build a marketplace where people can buy and sell items.

-To demonstrate how quick and easy it is to setup an application network with Bondy allowing a set of microservices and a single-page web application to  communicate using RPC and Publish/Subscribe.
+The goal is to demonstrate how quick and easy it is to setup an application network with Bondy where all components communicate using RPC and Publish/Subscribe.

-## Background

-Say you want to build a marketplace where people can buy and sell items.

 ## Domain
 The domain consists of the following four entities.